CSLewin/NeonSunset/NEON SUNET.md

 ### First Aid

-Someone trained in the Medicine skill can tend to physical wounds.
-Roll a 1d10+Lore+Medicine against a TN of 10.
+Anyone trained in the Medicine skill can tend to physical wounds.
+Roll 1d10+Lore+Medicine against TN 10.

 First Aid restores Health equal to the result of the check - 10.
 This process of assessment and application requires 10 minutes, access to basic medical supplies, and a lack of overt distractions.
 For each unfulfilled requirement, the amount of restored health is reduced by an additional 5 (minimum 0 health restored).
-Restoring at least one health to a dying character stabilizes them until full treatment or a new wound is received.
-The check may be attempted again if no health was restored by the previous check, but the time requirement doubles for each consecutive check on the same subject within 48 hours.
+The check may be reattempted if no health was restored, but the time requirement doubles for each consecutive check on the same subject within 48 hours.

+Similarly, one may attempt to stabilize a character that has been reduced to 0 Health and is bleeding out.
+This process takes a number of rounds equal to 1d10 - the subject's Grit, at the end of which the attending character rolls as described above.
+If any Health would be restored, the subject is stabilized at 0 Health until more significant treatment or a new wound is received.
+Further First Aid may be immediately administered to restore the subject's Health.

 ### Emergency Medical Attention